-Now, almost 20 years after the first management project was planned, it is now time for active habitat management to occur again in this wetland.
-The goal will be to thin the stands of trees on the islands so they will again be attractive to nesting birds, create open stands of water by removing dense stands of swamp loosestrife while keeping the old, mature button bushes, and where possible, to deepen areas with open water.
+Beginning in the Fall of 2020, nearly 20 years after the first management project was planned, it was time for active habitat management to occur once again in this wetland.
+Stands of trees were planted on the islands so they will again be attractive to nesting birds, open stands of water were created by removing dense land bridges while keeping the old, mature button bushes, and where possible, open water areas were deepened.

 Check back with us for the next celebration of the eighth annual Birthday for the Birds event.